leloykun/leloykun.github.io/content/ponder/steepest-descent-non-riemannian/index.md

 **3.2.2.
 Feature Learning Perspective.** Suppose that we have a linear transform $x_{l+1} = W_{l} x_{l}$ at the $l$-th layer of a neural network where $x_l \in \mathcal{R}^{d_l}$ and $x_{l+1} \in \mathcal{R}^{d_{l+1}}$ are the input and output hidden representations (or "features"), respectively, and $W_l \in \mathcal{R}^{d_{l+1} \times d_l}$ is the weight matrix.
 Additionally, let $\Delta x_l \in \mathcal{R}^{d_l}$, $\Delta x_{l+1} \in \mathcal{R}^{d_{l+1}}$, and $\Delta W_l \in \mathcal{R}^{d_{l+1} \times d_l}$ be their updates after a backward pass.

 Ideally, we want the sizes of both the hidden representations $x_l$ and their updates $\Delta x_l$ to scale with the model width $d_l$.
 Otherwise, if the hidden representations are 'too small', we are wasting capacity, in a sense; and if they are 'too large', we are pushing the model towards the edge of numerical stability and prevent grokking (Prieto et al., 2025).
-Likewise, if the updates to 'too small', they vanish at larger scales, slowing down convergence; and if they are 'too large', they cause training instability.
+Likewise, if the updates are 'too small', they vanish at larger scales, slowing down convergence; and if they are 'too large', they cause training instability.
 Yang et al. (2024) summarizes this as follows,

 > **Desideratum 1 (Feature Learning).** We desire that our features $x_l$ and feature updates $\Delta x_l$ be of size,
 $$